-If you’ve ever wondered about that old family heirloom, find out about it at the Winslow Antiques Appraisal Fair!
-The Old Trails Museum will host the fourth annual fair on Saturday, July 20, from 10 am to 4 pm at the Winslow Visitors Center/Hubbell Trading Post, 523 West 2nd Street.
+Find out more about that treasured family heirloom at the Winslow Antiques Appraisal Fair!
+The Old Trails Museum will host the fifth annual fair on Saturday, July 9, from 10 am to 4 pm at the Winslow Visitors Center/Hubbell Trading Post, 523 West 2nd Street.

 Sean Morton of Morton Appraisals in Scottsdale is bringing his expertise back to Winslow to offer verbal appraisals (not in writing) of objects including (but not limited to): paintings, prints, and sculpture from the 17th century to the modern; silver, porcelain, crystal, art glass, and pottery; antique furniture, clocks, and jewelry; manuscripts and signatures; and Asian art and Native American arts and crafts.
 (No guns, coins, or stamps will be appraised.)